Company Registration: Shareholder Meetings

 Nevertheless, it is important to note that if the company’s own regulations set rules for a meeting of the shareholders that is more stringent than that of the Civil and Commercial Code, the company’s regulations will override, unless they would otherwise be prohibited by law:

 - In Thai Supreme Court Decision No. 452/2518: Defendant-company’s regulations declared that “Extraordinary meetings may be called at any time whenever the board of directors sees fit or when shareholders representing at least one out of five of all shares of the company make a request in writing calling for an extraordinary meeting.”
-The Court held that the company regulations authorized the board of directors to call for extraordinary meeting, not any one director acting alone.
+The Court held that the company regulations authorized the board of directors to call for extraordinary meeting, not anyone director acting alone.
 Even if the shareholders were to make a request in writing calling for an extraordinary meeting, it must be presented to the board of directors, who must then call the meeting.

 - The Court stated: “It appears that M., a company director, acting by himself, called for a meeting of the shareholders of the Defendant-company on 22 February 1970, without presenting a request from the shareholders to the board of directors according to the company regulations on the date of the meeting.
-S., the chairman of the board of directors ordered that the meeting be cancelled.
-M. agreed to the order, but nevertheless proceeded to violate it and held the meeting regardless.
+S., the chairman of the board of directors ordered that the meeting be canceled.
+M. agreed to the order but nevertheless proceeded to violate it and held the meeting regardless.
 At the meeting, T. was appointed as chairman of the meeting although T. lacked the qualifications according to the company regulations.
 The aforementioned meeting was therefore in violation of the company regulations.
 The board of directors appointed according to the resolution passed at that meeting was therefore unlawful and lacks authority to manage the company.
 That board of directors also lacked authority to call the shareholder meeting on 11 October 1970.
 All resolutions passed at that meeting on 11 October 1970 have no force.”

 Thai corporate law is complex.
 Foreigners who are managing Thai companies are advised to consult with competent Thailand lawyers.